 What is a Starfish Iris?

-Starfish iris has thick, fleshy sword-like leaves that rise from the corms in fall.
-The 1.5 inch (3.8 cm.) blooms are the stars of the show.
-They have six creamy white petals with
+Starfish iris has thick, fleshy, sword-like leaves that rise from the corms in fall.
+The 1.5 inch (4 cm.) blooms are the stars of the show.
+They have six creamy white petals with ruffled edges and purple to mauve spots dotted across the surface.

 Many forms of Ferraria also have a delicious vanilla-like scent while others have a strong disagreeable odor that attracts insects.
 Each corm produces just a few flowering stems and flowers are short lasting, often for only a day.
 Starfish iris plants do, in fact, resemble a frilly spotted starfish.